k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: the Riders/Wizard of Yendor should not be able to open any locked container
 - Fix: wizkill command vs dmonsfree
+- Fix: impossible "trying to break non-equipped glass obj?" when attacking with certain objects